-You’ll only be called if it’s been confirmed that you’ve close contact with someone who has coronavirus.
-This means you would be at increased risk of catching the disease and passing it on to others, so we need to work together to keep Wales safe.
+You’ll only be called if it’s been confirmed that you’ve been in close contact with someone who has coronavirus.
+This means you would be at increased risk of catching the disease and passing it on to others.

 In Wales, contact tracing is about protecting your health and the health of others.

-- You’ll be asked to self-isolate for 14 days to make sure you don’t spread the virus.
-It is really important to do this even if you don’t have any symptoms.
-If you’ve been infected, you could become infectious to others at any point up to 14 days.
-Members of your family are not required to self-isolate, but they should follow the general social distancing guidance and avoid contact with you whilst you are isolating at home.
+- You must self-isolate for 10 days to make sure you don’t spread the virus.
+There are a few exceptional circumstances under Regulation 15 where you are able to leave self-isolation, such as to seek medical assistance, where urgent or advised by a medical professional.
+It’s really important to self-isolate even if you don’t have any symptoms, it can take time to develop symptoms and you could become infectious to others.
+Your family are not required to self-isolate, but they should follow the general social distancing guidance and avoid contact with you whilst you are isolating at home.

-- You’ll also be asked to monitor your symptoms so that you get tested as soon as possible if needed.
+- You’ll also be asked to monitor your symptoms so that you get tested as soon as possible if you need to.
 You’ll only be advised to take a test if you are displaying symptoms.
-Testing while asymptomatic can generate false negatives and is therefore not recommended.
+Testing while asymptomatic (not displaying symptoms) can generate false negatives and is not recommended.